Method

 • Deferred Execution: Enables deferred execution, useful in asynchronous programming and complex initialization patterns.

-In FatScript, a method defined without parameters is executed "automagically" when referenced:
+In FatScript, a method defined without parameters executes "automagically" when referenced:

 foo = {